exercism/website-copy/tracks/python/exercises/General/mentoring.md

 The operation of adding two strings is slower than appending to a list.
 It is faster to append and join() than adding characters.
-Rather than the solution above we wold prefer
+Rather than the solution above we would prefer

 ```python
 result = []